Customer support is paramount to keeping your organization’s lights on.

 Create Content That’s Findable (Searchable, Too)

 We’ve said it plenty of times, but helpful content is findable content.
 Answers that exist in secret aren’t helpful!
-Publish your reference content where customers know to look.
+Publish your learning content where customers know to look.
 This way, when they have questions, they know the exact place to start their search.

 Ah, yes, search.
-If your reference content is easy to find, but not easily searchable, how helpful is it really?
+If your learning content is easy to find, but not easily searchable, how helpful is it really?
 People don’t want to sift through hundreds of pages of content to find the one answer they need.
 Findability is important, but searchability equally so, and not all search is equal.

 For the best user experience, it’s important that your search is faceted through thoughtful metadata and taxonomies.
-Enabling search that’s guided by an intention-based information architecture is paramount to closing the circle on findable reference content by also making it easily searchable and therefore useful.
+Enabling search that’s guided by an intention-based information architecture is paramount to closing the circle on findable learning content by also making it easily searchable and therefore useful.

 Create Content In Places They Want To Look